Simple Vertex Algebras Arising From Congruence Subgroups: Invariant global sections and Jacobi-like forms

 {\it Proof: } Let $L_n=\sum_{m=0}^\infty f_m X_{n,m} $.
 Then we have

 Therefore $L_n$ is fixed by $g$ if and only if

 which is equivalent to the following equations

-Indeed, applying (\ref{5.20}) to the left hand side of (\ref{5.21}), we obtain
+Indeed, applying (\ref{5.21}) to the left hand side of (\ref{5.22}), we obtain

-Hence (\ref{5.20}) implies (\ref{5.21}).
-Similarly we can show that (\ref{5.21}) also implies (\ref{5.20}).
+Hence (\ref{5.21}) implies (\ref{5.22}).
+Similarly we can show that (\ref{5.22}) also implies (\ref{5.21}).
 Now let $\Phi(\tau ,X)=\sum_{m=0}^\infty f_m X^m$.
-Using (\ref{5.19}), we deduce that $\Phi$ is a Jacobi-like form if and only if (\ref{5.21}) holds.
+Using (\ref{5.20}), we deduce that $\Phi$ is a Jacobi-like form if and only if (\ref{5.22}) holds.

-It is straight forward to show that the coefficients $\{c_{n,m}f^{[m]}\}_{m}$ in (\ref{5.17}) satisfies (\ref{5.20}) thanks to (\ref{5.1}) and (\ref{5.13}).
+It is straight forward to show that the coefficients $\{c_{2n,m}f^{[m]}\}_{m}$ in (\ref{5.18}) satisfies (\ref{5.21}) thanks to (\ref{5.1}) and (\ref{5.13}).
 By Theorem \ref{theorem5.6}, for any $f\in \mathcal M_{2n}(\Gamma)$, the formal series

-satisfies the transformation property (\ref{5.19}).
-Especially if $f$ is a modular form, then $\tilde f$ is a Jacobi-like form.
+satisfies the transformation property (\ref{5.20}).
+Especially when $f$ is a modular form, $\tilde f$ is a Jacobi-like form.
 Let $h\in \mathcal M_{2k}(\Gamma)$.
-The coefficient of $X^n$ of the product
+The coefficient of $X^s$ of the product

-is a meromorphic modular form of weight $2n+2l+2s$.
-Hence we define the generalized Rankin-Cohen bracket on the meromorphic modular forms by
+is a meromorphic modular form of weight $2n+2k+2s$.
+Hence we define the generalized Rankin-Cohen bracket on meromorphic modular forms by

-Note that the generalized Rankin-Cohen brackets can be extended to meromorphic modular forms of odd weight by the same formula, and the brackets generalize the modified Rankin-Cohen brackets defined in \cite{D2}.
-Especially, when $f$ and $h$ are modular forms of positive weight, the generalized Rankin-Cohen bracket is just the usual Rankin-Cohen bracket.
+Note that the generalized Rankin-Cohen brackets can be extended to meromorphic modular forms of odd weights by the same formula, and the brackets generalize the modified Rankin-Cohen brackets defined in \cite{D2}.
+Especially, when $f$ and $h$ are modular forms of positive weights, the generalized Rankin-Cohen bracket is exactly the usual Rankin-Cohen bracket.